sebgoa/cloudstack-books/en/book.markdown

 Boto is one of them.
 It is a Python package available at https://github.com/boto/boto.
-In this section we provide two examples of Python scripts that use Boto and have been tested with the PRODUCT AWS API Interface.
+In this section we provide two examples of Python scripts that use Boto and have been tested with the CloudStack AWS API Interface.

 First is an EC2 example.
 Replace the Access and Secret Keys with your